ouchadam/sena-cli/README.md

 -c <path> --config
 ```

 The path to a JSON configuration which will be used to query the plugin with.
-If the config path is not supplied the `plugin-tester` will attempt to find a `config.json` in the plugin directory.
+If the config path is not supplied `sena` will attempt to find a `config.json` in the plugin directory.

 The JSON must be in the following format: